un1t/django-file-resubmit/README.markdown

 # django-file-resubmit

-django-file-resubmit is a reusable Django application that keeps selected files when forms validation errors occure.
+## What it does?

+In Django project you have forms with FileField, ImageField.
+Everything works great, but when ValidationError is raised, you have to reselect all files and images again.
+It is kind of annoying. **django-file-resubmit** solves this problem.
+It works with FileField, ImageField and sorl.thumbnail.ImageField.

-The original idea was developed by team of https://github.com/generalov/django-resubmit. django-file-resubmit was started to avoid some restrictions of django-resubmit, such as supporting last sorl-thumbnail, simplify configuration and integration with a project.
+The original idea was developed by team of https://github.com/generalov/django-resubmit. django-file-resubmit was started to avoid some restrictions of django-resubmit, such as supporting last version of sorl-thumbnail, simplify configuration and integration with a project.

+## How it works?

+Here are advanced widgets for FileField and ImageField.
+When you submit files, every widget save its file in cache.
+And when ValidationError is raised, widgets restore files from cache.

 # Requirements